LeeYCMichael/Twitter_Analysis-NLP/README.md

 3) Removing all the username references like @Username_Blah1

 I deemed all these 'words' as unnecesary and unlikely to affect the model.
-Hence, why i removed them That being said, i do acknowldge the act that some usernames coukd perhaps be treated with negative/positive sentiments more often that not eh.
-JoelGlazer or DonaldTrump maybr
-Hoeever, for the purposes of convenience, lets ignore this.
-Perhaps one thing we could do is to add a 'negative-weight' / 'positive-weight' to such usernames, but lets not get too deep into it.
+Hence, why i removed them

 The model gave an accuracy of around 0.75.
 This could have been improved if i